Anders Gronstedt

-Anders Gronstedt, Ph.D. (born October 6, 1965) is a Swedish-born American author, public speaker and entrepreneur.
+Anders Gronstedt (born October 6, 1965) is a Swedish-born American author, public speaker and entrepreneur.
 He is an advocate of virtual reality and augmented reality training, transmedia storytelling and game-based learning and president of the Gronstedt Group.

 Background and career

 Gronstedt received his MBA from the Stockholm School of Economics and his Ph.D. in journalism and mass communication from the University of Wisconsin-Madison, in 1994.

 He was an assistant professor in marketing at the University of Colorado at Boulder 1994–97.

 In 1997, he founded the Gronstedt Group.
 As president of this firm, he helps global companies like Google, Intuit, GE, United Healthcare, Deloitte, Dell, Avaya, American Eagle Outfitters, Microsoft, Kimberly-Clark, and government clients like the U.S. Department of Transportation and the City of New York improve performance with next-generation digital simulations, gaming, and immersive 3D virtual worlds.
 He is considered a learning visionary championing immersive learning approaches.